AnandVamsi1993/Transformer_From_Scratch/Readme.txt

 We start by creating custom functions for loss and accuracy.

-Placeholder to writen some more
+Placeholder to write some more